ItsRqtl/discord-token-protector/README.md

 ## Usage

 The bot will be active once it joined the server.
+It will delete messages with tokens in the text AND attachments.</br>
-There is only 1 command.
+There is only 1 command.</br>
 `/language` switch between languages.

 ## Hosted Bot